ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

   maxThreads: int64 = 4;

 var
-  // This variable specify the lowest index for student ID.
+  // This variable specifies the lowest index for student ID.
   // All threads will be reading from this variable and increase by one
   // for other threads to read from.
   // Hence, reading and increment of this variable MUST be done